$2000 scholarships for teachers to re-train for high-need STEM and CTE content areas

 BOTTOM LINE: Why?

-* The most basic science is physics; it deals with the simplest systems, and therefore can use the most math -- and it makes math make sense.
+* The most concrete science is physics; it deals with the simplest systems, and therefore can use the most math -- and it makes math make sense.
 Physics is everywhere!

 * ONLINE physics is ineffective for most students; students get very little support -- and you can't do the 3-dimensional teaching that the ADE promotes, that is aligned with the NRC Framework for K-12 Science Education.